 -The theme song is “Shipyards” by The Lake Poets.
-There’s actually a strong sense of authenticity with the song and lyrics considering this one man band is also from Sunderland.
-The imagery of the ships directly reference the formally biggest employer for decades in that city.
+There’s actually a strong sense of authenticity with the song and lyrics considering this one-man band is also from Sunderland.
+The imagery of the ships directly references the formally biggest employer for decades in that city.

 Will this British docuseries score goals or will I relegate it into the trashcan of mediocrity?